pflyly/eden-nightly/README.md

 - **AArch64 devices** — compatible with `aarch64` architecture
 - **Modern x86_64 CPUs** — optimized for `x86-64-v3` (via the Common Build)

 Each AppImage is bundled with **Mesa drivers** to ensure maximum compatibility and may provide the latest fixes for certain games.

+A **Light version** is also available, which excludes Mesa drivers for a more lightweight build and relies on the system’s native graphics drivers.
 > ⚠️ The `aarch64` build is based on a workaround change and is intended for testing purposes only.
 >
 > If you encounter any problems, you're welcome to open an issue.